shazack/Spark-Projects/README.md

 # Spark-Projects
-This repository has  code that calculates the most common words in the Complete Works of William Shakespeare retrieved from Project Gutenberg
+This repository has projects done using Apache Spark and Python